fralau/excel_tables/README.md

 Companies rely on databases to store their data, but only a fraction of the staff know how to query one.

-Today, their only tool of work is a spreadsheet: **Microsoft Excel**.
+Today, their main tool of work is a spreadsheet: **Microsoft Excel**.

 Pandas is great for querying relational databases quickly, or importing tables in a variety of formats.
 It also exports dataframes to Excel very well.
 It's a perfect tool for business use.

+> :warning: **Warning**
-However, the resulting Excel files are bland: no colors, no number formatting, etc.
+> However, the resulting Excel files are bland:
+> no colors, no number formatting, etc.
-In a business environment, one cannot present an unformatted Excel file to a colleague; this is considered poor work.
+> In a business environment, one cannot present an unformatted Excel
+> file to a colleague; this is considered poor work.

-There are minimal standards for Excel spreadsheets.
+> There are minimal standards for Excel spreadsheets.

 Therefore, every time one does any data extraction, one has to spend _manually_ **five minutes or up to a quarter of an hour**,